Approved by: Senior Staff

 In accordance with the requirements of the State Building Code and Fire Prevention Regulations and the policies of the Town of Amherst, smoking is not permitted in schools, colleges, universities or public buildings.
 In addition, smoking is prohibited in areas of assembly, around flammable liquids and gases, and in other areas so designated as “No-Smoking” for reasons of fire prevention, health and safety.

-Medical Marijuana the Massachusetts Act (Chapter 369) Humanitarian Medical Use of Marijuana Section 7(D) specifies that no accomodations have to be made in places of employement, school grounds, or any public space.
+Medical Marijuana: The Massachusetts Act (Chapter 369) Humanitarian Medical Use of Marijuana Section 7(D) specifies that no accommodations have to be made in places of employment, school grounds, or any public space.

 Smoking is the burning, lighting or use of a tobacco product and any other smoking device or equipment that includes, but is not limited to cigarettes, cigars, electronic cigarettes (e-cigarettes), hookahs, marijuana and pipes.